davidmammarella/Toronto-Postal-Codes/README.md

 The analysis begins with the scrapping of a website to obtain the postal codes of the Toronto neighbourhoods.

-Then the latitue and longitude of these neighbourhoods are connected through another dataset to be able to build a map of the neighbourhoods of Toronto.
+Then the latitue and longitude of these neighbourhoods are merged with the data using another dataset to be able to build a map of the neighbourhoods of Toronto.